Simranjitkhalsa/College-activities/README.md

 He also said us that there are three styles of communication:

 1.Aggresive

 2.Passive

 3.Assertive

 His lecture was so nice.We really enjoyed it.

+## 23 july 2024

+Today we had class of UHV.Today started our new chapter **"Understanding harmony in society".** Four basic goals are:

+- Right understanding
+- Right feeling
+- Prosperity
+- Fearlessness

+Mam told us about Health Self regulation which means if body is able to perform given instructions,you will feel that you have responsibility of using right utilization of body.

+ **Basics of Chemistry**

+Next we had class of chemistry but today mam was absent.Then we were free at 12 noon.